Pathfinder FAQs For Coaches

 Q: I need to register the Pathfinder(s) on my team by a certain deadline in the Pit Zone.
 Will the stipend be sent to me in time to cover those student-athletes?
 Am I expected to cover all costs until the stipend arrives?

 A: Student-athletes should be registered to the point of payment in the Pit Zone.
 Once all requirements are met, including registration in the Pit Zone to the point of payment, then the bike, gear and stipend will be sent.
-Upon receipt of the stipend, you pay for the student-athletes registration in the Pit Zone.
-Coaches are not expected to cover costs this out-of-pocket until the stipend arrives.
+Upon receipt of the stipend, you then pay for the student-athletes registration in the Pit Zone.
+Coaches are not expected to cover costs out-of-pocket until the stipend arrives.
+The Pathfinders Coach Instructions page (Fall Leagues or Spring Leagues) provides documentation on how to register to the point of payment and how to pay their registration later.

 Q: Does the student choose the bike model based on price or does everyone get the same model?